Centralizers in pseudo-finite groups: Abstract

 \section{Abstract}

 The role of finite centralizers of involutions in pseudo-finite groups is analyzed.
-Using basic techniques from infinite group theory, it is shown that a pseudo-finite group admitting a definable involutory automorphism fixing only finitely many elements is finite-by-abelian-by-finite.
-As a consequence, an alternative proof of the corresponding result for periodic groups due to Hartley and Meixner is given, as well as a gently improvement regarding definable properties.
-Furthermore, it is shown that any pseudo-finite group has an infinite abelian subgroup and consequently that there are only finitely many finite groups with a maximal abelian subgroup of a given size.
+It is shown that a pseudo-finite group admitting a definable involutory automorphism fixing only finitely many elements is finite-by-abelian-by-finite.
+As a consequence, we give a model-theoretic proof of a result for periodic groups due to Hartley and Meixner.
+Furthermore, it is shown that any pseudo-finite group has an infinite abelian subgroup.